jesseilc123/phase-2-project/README.md

 # Matsune Hiku's Wesbite

 The purpose of this project is to demonstrate the skills I've learned in React.
 The application is supposed to represent a mock website for a fictional singer/artist named Matsune Hiku.
-The project is built using mostly React/JavaScript and some CSS.
+The project is built using mostly React/JavaScript with some HTML and CSS.

 ## Installation